LeonieHendriksen/Hello-world/readme.txt

 It didnt work in PS for some reason but it does in the desktop UI.
 But I want it to work in PS too....
 So attempt 2 lets go!

+So the issue is that the challenge with steps is incomplete.

+1. git status
+2. git add name
+3. git stage name
+4. git commit -m readme.txt